marcusjensen15/week-6-ruby-code-review/README.md

 * run 'rails server' in the command line to begin local host.

 * Within Postman or a similar technology, you should be able to do a 'get' request to 'http://loacalhost:[your_host_number]/animals'.
 This will return a list of all the animals within the api.
-You may also post directly to the API with
+You may also post directly to the API using that same address.
+If you would like to edit or delete animal specifications, you need to append the animal id number after the address eg: '/4' and adjust your Postman request accordingly.

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions.

-* ...
+* When adding a new animal, make sure you include all of the necessary key-value pairs.
+If you miss a field, your edit won't save.